 The 4% who rated the company as poor and 15% who rated it as bad, complained of occasional delays where transfers took 4 to 5 days to reach their recipients.
 Some of them had issues with blocked accounts following unsuccessful verifications.

 WorldFirst has simplified sending money through its platform.
-The following are the steps to get you started with WorldFirst:
+For example, if you’re sending money from USA to Australia, the following are the steps to get you started with WorldFirst:

 Step 1: Sign up for a WorldFirst account online or through phone.
 This will take you about 10 minutes.